totem/totem.github.io/README.md

 ## Totem Components
 The "Totem Ecosystem" comprises of several components each responsible to perform discrete set of jobs.
 One may choose to deploy some/all of the components in Totem , depending upon his/her needs.
-It is also possible to have additional components for deploying applications to Totem (for e.g.: sidekicks for registering with SkyDNS)
+It is also possible to have additional components for deploying applications using Totem (for e.g.: sidekicks for registering with SkyDNS)

 * [**Image Factory**](https://github.com/totem/docker-image-factory): Responsible for building docker images using "Dockerfile" and push these to a central registry
   (e.g: Quay)